American expansionism under Donald Trump: Canadian reaction

-Donald Trump's proposals have been received negatively in Canada, with it being condemned by all major political parties and leaders as well as causing an increasing strain on Canada–United States relations.
+Donald Trump's proposals have been received negatively across Canada, with it being condemned by all major federal political parties and leaders as well as causing an increasing strain on Canada–United States relations.
 Polling conducted on Trump's proposals have received extremely little support among Canadians to the proposal of Canada becoming the 51st State with an Angus Reid poll showing that 90% of Canadians are against being annexed by the United States.
-In a poll that was conducted on April 23, 2025, 82% of Canadians said that they would rather rejoin the British Empire than be annexed by the United States.
+In a poll that was conducted on April 23, 2025, 82% of Canadians said that they would rather become a dominion of the British Empire again, than be annexed by the United States.
 Polls also showed a sharp rise in Canadian nationalism, especially among Quebecers.

-An assessment by the University of Toronto showed that even if the United States successfully invaded Canada and defeated the Canadian Armed Forces, the United States Army would still have to deal with a decades long war of resistance.
+An assessment by the University of Toronto showed that even if the United States successfully invaded Canada, carried out strategic bombing of Ottawa, and destroyed the Canadian Army, the United States Armed Forces would still have to deal with decades of resistance from Ontario and Quebec alone.
 Aisha Ahmad, a historian who has studied insurgencies for more than 20 years said, "Even if only 1% of Canada's population waged a war of resistance against American forces, that would be 400,000 insurgents.
 That's about 10 times the number of Taliban fighters who outlasted the American-led coalition in Afghanistan."

-Canadian Prime Minister Justin Trudeau responded to Trump saying that there's "not a snowball's chance in hell" that Canada would be annexed by the United States.
+Canadian prime minister Justin Trudeau responded to Trump saying that there's "not a snowball's chance in hell" that Canada would be annexed by the United States.
 Conservative Leader Pierre Poilievre stated that Canada would never become the 51st state of America.
 On February 7, 2025, Poilievre further stated that Trump's 51st state comments are not a joke saying: "I've always taken it seriously, and I've always clearly and consistently condemned it.
 Canada will never be the 51st state.
 We will be a strong, independent, sovereign country when I'm prime minister."

-After winning the 2025 Canadian federal election, Canadian Prime Minister Mark Carney told the BBC during an interview, "He has territorial views.
+After winning the 2025 Canadian federal election, Canadian prime minister Mark Carney told the BBC during an interview, "He has territorial views.
 That's never, ever going to happen, with respect to Canada — frankly I don't think it's ever going to happen with respect to any other, whether it's Panama or Greenland or elsewhere."